Screeching Weasel: Musical style and legacy

 In addition to the Ramones, Ben Weasel credits bands such as Black Flag, D.O.A., The Dickies and Zero Boys for laying the groundwork for Screeching Weasel.
 Much like the Ramones, Screeching Weasel's common lyrical themes include girls and mental health problems (Weasel suffered from anxiety).
 While Weasel has been the sole writer of the majority of the band's catalogue, a number of songs credit Vapid, Jughead, or The Queers' frontman Joe King as co-writers.

 Many subsequent punk and pop punk bands who have experienced mainstream success cite Screeching Weasel as an influence.
-Blink-182 covered the band's song "The Girl Next Door" on their album Buddha, with Blink-182 guitarist Tom Delonge citing them as one of the biggest influences on his songwriting.
-Other influenced bands include Green Day (whose bassist Mike Dirnt previously played in Screeching Weasel), The All-American Rejects (whose guitarist Mike Kennerty produced First World Manifesto, Carnival of Schadenfreude, Baby Fat -Act I and Some Freaks of Atavism), New Found Glory, Eve 6, Bowling for Soup, MxPx, fellow Chicago bands Rise Against, Fall Out Boy, Allister, and Alkaline Trio, and popular ska punk band Less Than Jake.
+Blink-182, who covered the band's song "The Girl Next Door" on their album Buddha, their guitarist Tom Delonge cites them as one of the biggest influences on his songwriting.
+Other influenced bands include Green Day (whose bassist Mike Dirnt previously played in Screeching Weasel), The All-American Rejects (whose guitarist Mike Kennerty produced First World Manifesto, Carnival of Schadenfreude, Baby Fat -Act I, Some Freaks of Atavism and The Awful Disclosures of Screeching Weasel), New Found Glory, Eve 6, Bowling for Soup, MxPx, fellow Chicago bands Rise Against, Fall Out Boy, Allister, and Alkaline Trio, and popular ska punk band Less Than Jake.

 Additionally, a number of independent punk bands such as The Apers, Bigwig, The Leftovers, The Manges, and The Unlovables cite Screeching Weasel as influential.
 Screeching Weasel has been categorized as skate punk, pop punk and punk rock.